GeLi2001/Delta/README.md

 # Delta

-Delta is a monorepo containing AI-powered development tools, including a VSCode extension for code review and testing framework for LLM function calls and responses.
+This is a monorepo containing AI-powered development tools, including a VSCode extension for code review and testing framework for LLM function calls and responses.

 ## Project Structure